 “Not with the right government.
 That’s the point, isn’t it: there has been no resolve.
 Despite the fact tat the PM has won two elections – albeit one in a coalition – with a pledge to reduce net migration to tens of thousands a year, he’s shown no resolve with non-EU migration.
 And with EU migration he still is not admitting in this referendum the truth: that he still does not have that ability.”

 This is an entirely different argument.
-Farage has been talking as if the EU were responsible for mass immigration - now he is blaming the government in Westminster.
+Farage has been talking as if the EU were responsible for mass immigration – now he is blaming the government in Westminster.
 The UK has all the tools it needs over non-EU immigration, but the number is still massively over the target.
 And why?
-Because controlling immigration is a lot tougher than Farage makes out: having the tools doesn't mean that they work, or that they will be used properly.
-The idea of Brexit leading us back to 1950s levels of immigration is a fantasy.
+Because controlling immigration is a lot tougher than Farage makes out: having the tools doesn’t mean that they work, or that they will be used properly.